RidhaAbataoui/RidhaAbataoui/README.md

 - 👋 Hi, I’m @RidhaAbataoui
-- 👀 I’m interested in Mobile development.
+- 👀 I’m interested in Web/Mobile development.
-- 🌱 I’m currently learning  Kotlin
+- 🌱 I’m currently learning  Kotlin / java
-- 💞️ I’m looking to collaborate on some project..
+- 💞️ still a student with a big love to development
 - 📫 How to reach me ...

 <!---